DRIVER-EU/CommonInformationSpace/README.md

 # How to install the CIS Core to the local Repository:

-1. Check out the repository.
+1. Clone the Git repository `git clone https://github.com/DRIVER-EU/CommonInformationSpace.git` or use your Git Client UI.
 2. Ensure you have maven on your computer and in the path.
 If not, you can download this from [here](https://maven.apache.org/download.cgi).
 3. Execute the bat script 'mvnInstalls.bat' at `adaptor/maven/dependencies/`.